analogdevicesinc/VSCode-Maxim/readme.md

 This issue does not affect the functionality of the debugger.

 ## Pausing Code Execution while Debugging Throws an Error
-This is a known issue, and we believe this is related to how the .cpptools extension is sending messages to the core MIEngine.
+This is a known issue on some (not all) micros, and we believe this is related to how the .cpptools extension is sending messages to the core MIEngine.
 Investigation is underway.